Knowledge Base

 Advanced Persistent Threat (APT)

 A prolonged and targeted cyberattack where an intruder gains access to a network and remains undetected for an extended period, typically months or years.
 APTs are usually conducted by nation-state actors or sophisticated criminal organizations with specific espionage, data theft, or sabotage objectives.
-According to Mandiant's threat intelligence research, APT groups employ custom malware, zero-day exploits, and advanced social engineering to maintain persistent access while avoiding detection by traditional security tools.

 API (Application Programming Interface)